zabrewer/MerakiAsync/README.md

   'url': 'https://n51.meraki.com/Meraki-WPNTestin/omitted/manage/usage/list'}]
 ```

-We have a single list that contains a dictionary for every network contained in any organiztion that was passed to AsyncGetOrganizationNetworks().
+We have a single list that contains a dictionary for every network contained in any organization that was passed to AsyncGetOrganizationNetworks().
 But we can now differentiate between those networks by filtering on organizationName or organizationId.

 # More Information